 Add a teaspoon of vanilla extract or almond essence for extra flavour.

 Use the frosting right away as soon as it reaches the desired consistency.
 The longer it sits in the fridge, the harder it will become.
 If you need to store it for longer, keep it in an air-tight container for up to 5 days.
-Before using it, beat it with a splash of milk or gently warm it up in the microwave to thin it out.
+Before using it, beat it with a splash of milk or gently warm it up in the microwave or over a double boiler to thin it out.